SylphAI-Inc/AdalFlow/README.md

 # AdalFlow: A Tribute to Ada Lovelace

-AdalFlow is named in honor of [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), the pioneering female mathematician who first recognized that machines could do more than just perform calculations.
-As a female-led team, we aim to inspire more women to enter the AI field.
+AdalFlow is named in honor of [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), the pioneering female mathematician who first recognized that machines could go beyond mere calculations.
+As a team led by a female founder, we aim to inspire more women to pursue careers in AI.

 # Contributors